shs038/motif_orientation/README.md

 sns.distplot(co_occur_sense_antisense_nz['Normalized_Count'])
 plt.show()
 sns.distplot(co_occur_antisense_sense_nz['Normalized_Count'])
-# Given a set of loci L where motif J is in a given orientation O, does that subset of L where
-# motf Z is present ahve a bias towards +/-
+# Given a set of loci L where motif J is in a given orientation O, does that subset of L where motf Z is present have a bias towards +/-
-# Fisher's  exact test
 # Null hypothesis: orientation of motif J and that of motif Z are independent at loci L.
 def Fisher_test(sense_sense_df,antisense_antisense_df,sense_antisense_df,antisense_sense_df):
     # create a  2*2 dataframe for fisher exact test